cvc5/cvc5.github.io/index.md

 To contribute to cvc5, please refer to our [contribution guidelines](https://github.com/cvc5/cvc5/blob/master/CONTRIBUTING.md).

-cvc5 is a joint project lead by Stanford University and the University of Iowa.
+cvc5 is a joint project led by Stanford University and the University of Iowa.